torgeros/ecse-557-project-testcase/README.md

 # ECSE 557 Project Test Case

+This belongs to a McGill University project.
+The related dataset modification tool can be found in [elements72/ECSE-557-project](https://github.com/elements72/ECSE-557-project)

 ## `classifier.py` usage

 Warning: enum_str does enumerate just fine, but in the case of binned/grouped values, they are still not ordered...